-Whether applied to the artistry on the stages of Lincoln Center Theater or to in-class learning, Open Stages unlocks the power of theater to ignite the imagination.
+By engaging with the artistry on Lincoln Center Theater’s stages and bringing teaching artists to New York City’s classrooms, Open Stages unlocks the power of theater to ignite the imagination.

 All season long, thousands of New York City public high school students take their rightful places in our audience.
-For some students, Open Stages means a first visit to the theater and to Lincoln Center.
+For some students, the High School Program means a first visit to the theater and to Lincoln Center.
 Both the students and the theater are transformed.

 Open Stages is hands-on